bsharper/atv-desktop-remote/README.md

  ![What this application looks like when running in either light or dark mode](screenshot.png)

+ ## Update: Keyboard input works

- ## Update: The latest version works with tvOS 15.
+ The latest version works with tvOS 15 and up.
 It requires Python 3 to be installed on the system to work properly.

  When the program starts, it will attempt to install the necessary modules for Python to work properly.
+If you have custom scripts under the working directory, please check the release notes for v1.1.1 to see what steps you need to take for this to work for you.
- Understand what this means: it will run `pip` to install modules in the default Python user location (no `venv` yet).
+ On first run this program will run `pip` to install modules under a self-contained `env` directory.
 This program still works as it used to once it is running, but it does use a more complex method for communicating with the Apple TV.
-The latest version does not have a packaged installer yet, you have to pull it from Github and run `npm start` yourself (at least until it has undergone more testing).

- ## ~~IMPORTANT: tvOS 15 beta is no longer using the protocol that this application uses.
-If you update to tvOS 15 beta, this app will not work.~~
-~~There is promising work at using a different protocol to allow this to continue to work, but until this is implemented don't update to tvOS 15 beta if you want to use this app.~~
+ Also note if you don't see an option for entering text, you may need to pair with your ATV again.
+You have to enter 2 codes instead of 1 because sending text to search fields uses a different protocol.

  ## Download

-[There is a beta version that works with tvOS 15.](https://github.com/bsharper/atv-desktop-remote/releases/tag/v1.0.0-beta).
-This requires Python 3 to be installed.
-Please read the information on the release page before installing.

  I've created macOS and Windows releases available here: https://github.com/bsharper/atv-desktop-remote/releases